 Unlike the other committees, nominating committee members are elected by the membership to serve.
 Anyone interested in this committee should look for information to be posted sometime in January.

 Similar to the bylaws committee, the policy committee reviews and updates the WSPTA Policy Manual to reflect current business practices.

 Under guidance of the WSPTA Program Director, this committee oversees the awards and recognition program for WSPTA as well as other programs for local PTAs and students.
-Region teams may provide a programs representative to serve on this committee.
+The committee reviews and updates all program and award resources as well as develops new awards and programs as needed.
 Committee works year-round.

 This committee updates the men’s essay contest materials and resources, implements the contest, and determines the awards and award process.
 Committee works January through May.

-The Reflections Program provides students an opportunity to use their creative talents by expressing themselves through their own original works.
-This committee assists in implementing this program for all local PTAs.
+The Reflections Program provides students an opportunity to use their creative talents by expressing themselves through their own original works as it relates to a theme.
+The committee assists in implementing this program for all local PTAs.
 Committee works year-round.

 WSPTA is comprised of 13 regions.
 Each region is serviced by a team of volunteers who help the local PTAs and councils in their respective region.
 Regions need people with skills in social media, event planning, finance, advocacy, membership, programs, family and community engagement, communications, and more.
 Volunteers must live in the region for the team they support.
 Committee works year-round.

 This committee oversees the association’s resolutions.
-A resolution is a permanent statement of policy adopted by the membership.
+A resolution is a permanent statement of policy adopted by the membership at either the annual convention or Legislative Assembly.
 Committee members review current WSPTA resolutions, and National PTA resolutions, consider emerging “hot issues” for new resolutions, and provide information about resolutions to the membership.
 Committee works year-round.

 WSPTA awards scholarships to students for higher education.
 The scholarship committee reviews the application process, students’ submissions, and selects scholarship recipients.
 Committee works January through May.